Frequently Asked Questions

-Started in 2009 by friends, Charlie and Aaron (who were both blogging at the time) – their goal was to keep each other accountable in their financial lives and get out of debt with the hopes their journey might help others out as they wrote about ways to save / make more money, becoming financially free and offering various reviews of products and services.
+Started in 2010 by friends, Charlie and Aaron (who were both blogging at the time) – their goal was to keep each other accountable in their financial lives and get out of debt with the hopes their journey might help others out as they wrote about ways to save and make more money, becoming financially free and offering various reviews of products and services.

 Charlie is an IT professional by day (who is now debt-free), Aaron is a full-time graphic designer and publisher and our current “third guy”, Matthew, is a high-school math teacher.